Stocks Advance As Markets Focus On Rate Calls - UrduPoint

 Major stock markets mostly advanced Monday, with attention focused on central banks this week and their latest decisions over interest rates as inflation remains high

-London, (UrduPoint / Pakistan Point News - 12th Jun, 2023 ):Major stock markets mostly advanced Monday, with attention focused on central banks this week and their latest decisions over interest rates as inflation remains high.
+New York, (UrduPoint / Pakistan Point News - 13th Jun, 2023 ):Major stock markets mostly advanced Monday, with attention focused on central banks this week and their latest decisions over interest rates as inflation remains high.

+After a day of advances in European markets, major indices in New York ended higher too following an entire session in positive territory.

 The US Federal Reserve is widely expected on Wednesday to pause its campaign of interest rate increases to give policymakers more time to assess the economic impact of existing hikes and recent banking stresses.